 For more than 30 years, fashion designer Ines Di Santo has wowed the bridal world with her luxe couture wedding dress designs.
-She craves originality and has a passion for quality paired with elegant aesthetics and timeless taste, so that every woman who wears a Di Santo wedding or evening gown feels special.
+She craves originality and has a passion for quality paired with elegant aesthetics and timeless taste, so that every woman who wears a Di Santo wedding dress or evening gown feels special.
 Brides and celebrities alike have fallen head over heels for her sophisticated, romantic, and feminine designs—and we’re huge fans ourselves.

 How It All Began for Ines Di Santo

 Born and raised in Buenos Aires, Di Santo’s parents supported all her design dreams.
 They encouraged and inspired her to pursue fine art at a very early age.

 After creating her first dress at age eight, Di Santo knew design would be one of her greatest loves.
 She started making dresses for her friends and eventually studied fine art and design in Argentina and Milan.

 Ines Di Santo’s Path into the Bridal Industry

 After graduation, Di Santo felt the bridal world was calling her name, but she wasn’t alone.
 Her daughter Veronica started working alongside her mom at just 5-years-old and hasn’t looked back.